 To get you familiar with what you'll be implementing for your assignment this week, I've provided you with an example program to run.
 Play with it a little bit before Friday.

-Note this will only work in the Mac lab, so you'll need to poke your head in MBH 505.
+Note this will only work in the Mac lab.
 To run it: